hlukanov/osna-hackathon/README.md

 <a name="nodejs" />
 ### 4.2.
 NodeJS
 Unfortunately NodeJS is not installed on the computers in the pool.
-However if you prefer using Javascript - you can use your laptops.
+However if you prefer Javascript as your programming language - you can still do this on your personal notebook.
 To install the **Watson Developer Cloud** package via npm, simply open a terminal and type:
 ```sh
 $ npm install watson-developer-cloud
 ```